Cyber Monday may be over, but great prices are here to stay.

 Video quality is limited to 720p.

-Provides 170-degree wide viewing angle and good night vision.
+Provides a 170-degree wide viewing angle and good night vision.
 The 1080p images offer greater clarity than competitors and flicker-free images.
 Waterproof to IP69.
 On-or-off parking guides.
 Dash or windshield mount.

 Some issues with installation.